Rolando-Zarate/RolandoDB/README.md

 # RolandoDB
->RolandoDB is a lightweight json based database.
+>RolandoDB is a open source lightweight JSON-Based database.
->RolandoDB is just a beta right now, and just for Python.
+>For now, RolandoDB is just a beta right now, and just for Python.
 >In some time i will implement it in PHP.